 Second, ask yourself if what you are seeking is defined outside yourself, or if it already exists within you.
 In other words, do you embody the qualities you seek, or are you looking for someone else to live up to a standard that you have not met yourself?
 As you grow in your own integrity and understanding of sustainable, selfless love, you will attract a mate with similar qualities.
 That’s the whole deal behind “like attracts like”.

 Relationships are really an engagement of mirrors.
 We reflect each other in both positive and negative ways.
 If we are wise, we nurture the positive and learn from the negative.
-It is important to remember that another person can reflect you but can never fulfill you.
+It’s important to remember that another person can reflect you but can never fulfill you.

 Finding true love is, in large part, about finding a mate who will embrace the reflection that comes from you, and make it safe for you to do the same.
 A relationship won’t fix your issues, it will expose them.
 If either party is unwilling to change or grow, however, the relationship will essentially be in “arrested development.”

-It is imperative that you are comfortable and confident being alone before expecting true love to show up.
+It’s imperative that you’re comfortable and confident being alone before expecting true love to show up.
 We have all known people who bounce from one relationship to the next, bewildered that finding true love is so difficult.
 Many don’t even wait to give healthy closure to a relationship before looking for the next one.
 All in an effort not to be alone.

 It takes time to cultivate the qualities that you need to bring to a relationship, not just find in a relationship.
-If you are afraid to be alone, you will have essentially no identity in a new relationship.
+If you’re afraid to be alone, you’ll have essentially no identity in a new relationship.
 It may sound cliché, but knowing and loving yourself is essential to authentically knowing and loving another person.
-Helping my clients first ground themselves in their life vision, core relationship values and what they need to be truly happy in a relationship is the key to my coaching, even before they seek their life partner.
+(Helping my clients first ground themselves in their life vision, core relationship values and what they need to be truly happy in a relationship is the key to my coaching, even before they begin their quest for finding true love.)

-If you are lingering in a victim mentality, convinced that you were the one wronged in your previous relationship, you are likely to repeat the cycle.
-You are probably seeing by now that true love starts with who you are, not who someone else was or who you want someone else to be.
+If you’re lingering in a victim mentality, convinced that you were the one wronged in your previous relationship, you’re likely to repeat the cycle.
+You’re probably seeing by now that true love starts with who you are, not who someone else was or who you want someone else to be.

 That means being accountable to all of your own “stuff.”
 When you own it, you can decide what to do with it.
 Keep it?
 Toss it?
 Change it?
 Share it?
 Owning up to your contributions — both positive and negative — will lay the groundwork for honesty and trust going forward.
 Besides, being a victim is a powerless position.
 It’s also exhausting.
-The Motivated to Marry Coaching turns this around and can empower yourself to exude your best qualities and be your best self!
+(The Motivated to Marry Coaching turns this around and can empower you to exude your best qualities and be your best self!)

-One of the biggest set-ups for failure in finding true love is thinking that there is only one right person for you.
+One of the biggest set-ups for failure in finding true love is thinking that there’s only one right person for you.
 Thinking this way can lead you on a lifetime search for perfection that doesn’t exist.
-You will also approach every potential candidate with the built-in assumption that you are “settling for less.”
+You’ll also approach every potential candidate with the built-in assumption that you are “settling for less.”
 Remember, you are seeking the sustainable qualities of true love, not a misguided notion of perfection.

-Finally, there is another consideration when asking, “Why is true love so difficult to find?”
+Finally, there’s another consideration when asking, “Why is true love so difficult to find?”
 Operant conditioning teaches that the strength of a behavior is modified by reinforcement or punishment.
-In the context of finding love, it speaks to the effect of past relationship experiences on a person’s confidence in seeking love.
+In the context of finding true love, it speaks to the effect of past relationship experiences on a person’s confidence in seeking love.

-If a person has experienced negative consequences to efforts made in dating or marriage, it is unlikely that person will seek a relationship using the same methods.
+If a person has experienced negative consequences to efforts made in dating or marriage, it’s unlikely that person will seek a relationship using the same methods.
 And if everything tried thus far hasn’t worked, the person can lose confidence and simply give up trying.

-When you are motivated to marry, the idea of dating and building a relationship is seen in a hopeful, even exciting light.
-You are steeped in who you are and what you have to offer to a relationship, instead of what you are not!
+When you’re motivated to marry, the idea of dating and building a relationship is seen in a hopeful, even exciting light.
+You’re steeped in who you are and what you have to offer to a relationship, instead of what you’re not!
 This is a huge confidence booster.

 For some people, however, the dating process can be perceived as time-consuming and a source of anxiety.
 That hesitation doesn’t necessarily mean the person doesn’t want a healthy, committed relationship.
 It simply means that the active pursuit of love — even for the right reasons — isn’t easy and enjoyable for her or him.